 Bentley celebrates its Centenary with a thrilling jewel

-From deep within the African landscape to the luxurious jewellery halls of Bahrain, the Bentley Centenary jewel wakes from a geological sleep of millions of years to a new life as a stunning diamond pendant.
+From deep within the African landscape to the luxurious jewelry halls of Bahrain, the Bentley Centenary jewel wakes from a geological sleep of millions of years to a new life as a stunning diamond pendant.

-Revealed at the Jewellery Arabia Show in Bahrain in its glorious gold and platinum setting, the 20.08 carat pear-shaped fancy-yellow diamond sparkles with the mystery and magic created by master cutters to reveal the brilliant beauty and fire of the stone.
+Revealed at the Jewellery Arabia Show in Bahrain in its glorious gold and platinum setting, the 20.08-carat pear-shaped fancy-yellow diamond sparkles with the mystery and magic created by master cutters to reveal the brilliant beauty and fire of the stone.

 The pendant's journey starts with Bentley designer Chris Cooke, who created the original designs for the magnificent gold and platinum settings displaying the unique jewel chosen to celebrate this year's centenary of Bentley Motors.
 He was inspired by the EXP 100 GT, the concept car that embodies the brand's vision of luxury mobility during the next phase of its future development.

 The final designs are then given to expert Master Goldsmiths at Heinz Mayer in Idar-Oberstein, Germany, for a feasibility study.
 The first prototypes are crafted, checked and compared to the original design files.
 Through this painstaking method, the collaborative arts of graphic computer design and craftsmanship develop and fuse into one.

 After the design is finalised and approved, the work of expert craftsman and women, trained in the hallowed traditions of jewellery-making which date back to Roman times, is brought into play.
 Wing-like shapes are meticulously honed in platinum and bent to hold a cradle of 18 karats yellow gold, encrusted with 56 natural diamonds and a laser engraved insignia, to commemorate 100 years of Bentley.